Life, and recovery, are multi-leveled dynamics. There

 to Light, heavy to light) because that helps us see with more clarity.

-or addictive behavior.
-If we are not seeing the multiple levels of
+compulsive or addictive behavior.
+If we are not seeing the multiple

-our fear clearly, then we are not being honest with ourselves.
-The
+levels of our fear clearly, then we are not being honest with ourselves.

-only way to take power away from the fear is to own it, honor it, and take
+The only way to take power away from the fear is to own it, honor it, and

-action to dissolve the levels of it that are codependent.
-When we
+take action to dissolve the levels of it that are codependent.
+When

 silly.

-spiritual teachers and authors would tell you.
-(Except in the metaphysical
+as some spiritual teachers and authors would tell you.
+(Except in

-sense that the illusion is caused by an absence of/separation from LOVE.)
+the metaphysical sense that the illusion is caused by an absence of/separation

-more recovery tools we have, the sooner we will catch ourselves when we
+The more recovery tools we have, the sooner we will catch ourselves when

-get caught up in the disease dynamics.
-The less we are reacting to
+we get caught up in the disease dynamics.
+The less we are reacting

-life out of black and white, right and wrong; the less we are judging and
+to life out of black and white, right and wrong; the less we are judging

 Love and compassion for our inner child wounds - instead of fear, instead